What 49 CFR Part 40 Is

 Initial vs. Confirmation

-Initial tests are immunoassay screens — fast, sensitive, but susceptible to cross-reactivity.
+Initial tests use an authorised initial-test technology — an immunoassay or a permitted alternate technology (§40.85) — fast and sensitive, but susceptible to cross-reactivity.
 Confirmation is GC/MS or LC/MS — molecularly specific.
 A specimen must pass both cutoffs to be reported positive.
 That two-tier requirement protects against false positives from cross-reactive substances (poppy seeds, certain cold medicines, etc.).

 The Testing Process